kailey-m-e/61040-away-backend/notes.md

 TODO:
 - at end: copy all requires and effects to the actual functions
 - check that all names align between specs and implementations
-- do I need "post exists" in update methods?
 - look below at rubric comments from past assignemnt
 - don't need more queries than I have; not directly querying parts of states? (do I need getters? - look at rubric comments below)
 - what should test output to console look like?
 - ask llm to review work and give suggestions on what can be improved overall
-- add getters as actions
+- should queries be in spec
+- potential for race conditions for friending

 questions:
 - don't need getters; just queries?